blinry/glitchgallery/content/geodesic-flower/index.md

 source: https://www.youtube.com/watch?v=70ylCi4xVko
 ---

-"This has a similar origin to [Icosahedral Flower](/icosahedral-flower/), but with some spherical projection.
-I think the projection center was at the origin, or at the corner of each triangle, when it was meant to be somewhere else - not sure though!"
+This has a similar origin to [Icosahedral Flower](/icosahedral-flower/), but with some spherical projection.
+I think the projection center was at the origin, or at the corner of each triangle, when it was meant to be somewhere else - not sure though!